Esri/arcgis-maps-sdk-dotnet-samples/src/iOS/readme.md

 * [Change time extent](Xamarin.iOS/Samples/MapView/ChangeTimeExtent/readme.md) - This sample demonstrates how to filter data in layers by applying a time extent to a MapView.
 * [Change viewpoint](Xamarin.iOS/Samples/MapView/ChangeViewpoint/readme.md) - Set the map view to a new viewpoint.
+* [Choose camera controller](Xamarin.iOS/Samples/MapView/ChooseCameraController/readme.md) - Control the behavior of the camera in a scene.
 * [Display draw status](Xamarin.iOS/Samples/MapView/DisplayDrawingStatus/readme.md) - Get the draw status of your map view or scene view to know when all layers in the map or scene have finished drawing.
 * [Display grid](Xamarin.iOS/Samples/MapView/DisplayGrid/readme.md) - Display coordinate system grids including Latitude/Longitude, MGRS, UTM and USNG on a map view.
 Also, toggle label visibility and change the color of grid lines and grid labels.
 * [Display layer view state](Xamarin.iOS/Samples/MapView/DisplayLayerViewState/readme.md) - View the status of the layers on the map.